promaster-sdk/primitives-cs/README.md

 C# property values, filtering, unit of measure (uom)

 The the code is provided as-is without support.
-It is possible to get support by separate agreement with Divid Promaster AB https://promaster.se.
+It is possible to get support by separate agreement with [Divid Promaster AB](https://promaster.se).

 ## Property values and filtering